Rainbow rice is a fantastic sensory activity for children of all ages. It’s cheap and easy to prepare and can be used again and again.

 I made it for my toddler recently and it went down so well!
 He loved the sound it made and the bright colours.
 He practised scooping and transferring as well as working on his pincer grip to pick the little grains up.
 We used it as a free play activity and I loved watching him explore different ways to play.

 I’ve been doing a lot of sensory and messy play involving food lately, but this was probably our favourite.
-One reason for using food in sensory play is that Ollie is going through a fussy eating phase.
+One reason for using food in sensory play was that my little one was going through a fussy that Ollie is going through a fussy eating phase.
 So I’m trying to take the pressure off and make food more fun.
 The other reason is these activities are easy to prepare and totally thrifty because they just use things I already have in the kitchen!

 How To Make Rainbow Rice

-Rainbow rice is really simple to make and only takes 5 minutes to prepare, then is best left to dry overnight.
+Rainbow rice is really simple to make and only takes 5 minutes to prepare, then just leave it to dry!

 You will need: